 Manic Depression Vs Bipolar

-Manic depression and bipolar disorder are historically used to describe the same condition but are now generally considered interchangeable.
-However, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), commonly used for diagnosing mental disorders, only recognizes the term “bipolar disorder.”
+Manic depression and bipolar disorder are historically used to describe the same condition but are now considered interchangeable.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), commonly used for diagnosing mental disorders, only recognizes the term “bipolar disorder.”

-Bipolar disorder is a mood disorder characterized by recurrent episodes of mania or hypomania and depression.
+Bipolar disorder, a mood disorder, is defined by recurrent and alternating episodes of mania or hypomania and depression.
 It involves extreme shifts in mood, energy, and activity levels, which can significantly affect a person’s daily functioning.
-These mood episodes can last for days, weeks, or even months.
+These episodes can last for days, weeks, or even months.

-“manic depression” is an older term to describe the same condition as bipolar disorder.
+“Manic depression” is an older term to describe the same condition as bipolar disorder.
 It refers to the presence of both manic and depressive episodes.
-Elevated or irritable mood, increased energy, racing thoughts, decreased need for sleep, impulsivity, and risky behavior characterize mania.
-Depressive episodes involve sadness, hopelessness, low energy, loss of interest in activities, and difficulties with concentration.
+Mania can be described as elevated or irritable mood, increased energy, racing thoughts, decreased need for sleep, impulsivity, and risky behavior.
+In contrast, Depressive episodes involve sadness, hopelessness, low energy, loss of interest in activities, and difficulties with concentration.

 Overall, while the terms “manic depression” and “bipolar disorder” have been used interchangeably, “bipolar disorder” is the preferred and more commonly used term in modern clinical settings.